PhD programme director

-Catherine ‘Kiki’ Brölmann is the programme director of the PhD programme in Law.
+Catherine ‘Kiki’ Brölmann is the PhD programme director.
 She is responsible for the educational component of the doctoral programme and supervises its organisation.
 She also supervises the organisation and quality control of the doctoral programme as a whole.
 Other responsibilities include the organisation and coordination of the study programme and the implementation of those elements of the UvA's education policy that are relevant for the PhD programme.
 She is supported by the PhD study programme coordinator.

 Kim Bierhoff is responsible for the PhD secretariat.
 She is the first point of contact for current and aspiring PhD candidates.
 It is her responsibility to ensure that all PhD candidates meet their formal and administrative obligations in time.
 As an example, Kim helps obtain approval for PhD candidates from the Doctorate Board and sends reminders to PhD candidates and supervisors for assessment interviews and annual appraisals.
 She also assists PhD candidates in the period between the completion of their thesis and the thesis defence.